hauke96/simple-task-manager/server/README.md

 #### OSM OAuth credentials

-To perform a login (even a login of your locally running application), you'll need OAuth credentials (so the OAuth client-ID and -secret) within environment variables:
+To perform a login (even a login of your locally running application), you'll need OAuth credentials (so the OAuth2 client-ID and -secret).
+You can set these with environment variables:

 * `export STM_OAUTH2_CLIENT_ID="Eln7...rY66"`
 * `export STM_OAUTH2_SECRET="fgg1...kl09"`

 You can export these variables each time you start a new terminal or just put it into a file of your choice (e.g. `.bashrc`) to load then e.g. after your system booted.

+You can also create your own JSON-config file and set everything there.

 ## 5. Setup finished :)